V. G. Braun-Dusemond: Early life and influences

-Braun-Dusemond was born to in Cologne, Germany, where his father, Dr Siegfried Braun, was a school teacher in a Jewish School.
+Braun-Dusemond was born in Cologne, Germany, where his father, Dr Siegfried Braun, was a school teacher in a Jewish School.
 He escaped from Nazi Germany to Kenya in 1939.
 Leaving Africa in 1963, he settled in Malta and took on the name of Dusemond.
 This was the name of the small village on the Mosel from which his father's family came.
 Mond was the maiden name of his mother, who came from Werl in Westphalia.

 It was Braun-Dusemond's encounters with the German Expressionist, Ludwig Meidner which first inspired him to become a painter.
 Meidner had come to Braun-Dusemond's hometown of Cologne, in 1935, to take up a position as drawing master at the Jewish school, Javneh.
 Meidner's enthusiastic response to the young man's sketches and drawings encouraged him to develop his talent.

 Dr Braun's thesis was on the art theorist and critic, Konrad Fiedler (1841–1895) who, in his Kunstwissenschaft, created the theory of pure form, rejecting the concepts of Beauty and Art.
 Since Fiedler believed that Works of Art are not created by feeling, he disregarded the importance of emotion in their appreciation.
 Braun-Dusemond's instinctive disagreement with such theories made him particularly receptive to the influences of German Expressionism with its emphasis on the supreme importance of the artist's personal feelings.

 Life and work

 Escape from Nazi Germany

 In 1939 Braun-Dusemond escaped the Gestapo and fled to Kenya, where thanks to his earlier training in Silesia at the Groß Breesen Jewish Farm School for Prospective Emigrants (Judische Auswandererlehrgut), he was permitted to emigrate.
 His emigration was facilitated by the Plough Settlements Association of London which, following the Evian conference in 1938, had opened up East Africa to settlement by sixty Jewish farmers.
 Within months of his arrival in Kenya, Braun-Dusemond was interned as an enemy alien in the British internment camps of Nakuru, Nairobi and Kabete.
-Here he was converted to Christianity by his fellow inmates – the Italian Consolata Missionaries - in September 1940 and adopted the name of Valentin since he was born on St. Valentine's day.
+Here he was converted to Christianity by his fellow inmates – the Italian Consolata Missionaries - in September 1940 and adopted the name of Valentin since he was born on Valentine's Day.